mastnk/PoissonFilterGUI/README.md

 % PoissonFilterGUI
 ```

-Then, please check "Range Constraint".
+Then, please check "Range Constraint" and push "Swhich Image" until you can see "Pro2 W".

 ## Requirement